neoforged/NeoForge/src/main/java/net/neoforged/neoforge/transfer/toremove_before_pr_merging/resource_primer.md

 When wanting to make your own resource, there are a couple things you should ask first:

 - Is my resource ever empty?
 If so I should identify "how or perhaps why?" so that you can return it if needed.
-- Will I need more than just the instance?
+- Will I need several instances or is there a relatively limited amount?
 If not, then you might consider making it an enum.

 As an example, let's say you were making an element-like resource.
 Assuming we want to handle holding "nothing" in some cases, we will need to be able to handle `isEmpty`.
 My design takes me to wanting Fire, Water, Earth, and Air (because